kaiostech/gecko-b2g/b2g/chrome/content/embedding/web-view.md

 - `download(uri) : void` : init download.
 - `enableCursor() : void` : enables the virtual cursor.
 - `enterModalState() : void` : Set into a state where scripts are frozen and events suppressed.
+- `executeScript(source) : Promise<jsval>` : Execute the script source in a sandbox of the loaded document and returns the script value.
 - `focus() : void` : focuses the browser.
 - `getBackgroundColor() : Promise<String>`: returns the CSS value of the page's background color.
 - `getCursorEnabled() : Promise<boolean>` : query whether the virtual cursor is enabled.